probabilist/preference-tourney/README.md

 The Player column gives the names of the items.
 The Rating is a number expressing the strength of the preference.
 An item with a higher rating is preferred over an item with a lower rating.
 The Deviation is a number describing the program's confidence in the accuracy of the Rating.
 The smaller the Deviation, the higher the confidence.
 When creating a new player table, or when adding items to a player table, the Rating and Deviation should be set to 2200 and 300, respectively.

-The Lag is the last time the item was involved in a game, expressed as the number of seconds since 1969-12-31 19:00:00.
+The Lag is the last time the item was involved in a game, expressed as the number of seconds since 1970-01-01 00:00:00 UTC.
 For new items, the Lag should be set to the current time.
 This can be determined in R with the command, `as.numeric(Sys.time())`.

 The other columns are self-explanatory, and their initial values should be 0.
 Note that Draw is not used in this program.
 Nonetheless, the column must appear in the file.